 A Level: A*AA with A* in Mathematics or Biology if offered, or A* in an essay subject

 IB: 42, 776 with 7 in IB Higher Level Mathematics or IB Higher Level Biology if offered, or 7 in IB Higher Level essay subject

 No specific subjects are required.

-Murray Edwards PBS applicants are asked to submit written work to the College.
+Murray Edwards applicants are required to submit two pieces of written work prior to interview.